-By using this portal, you enable CARES to proactively respond to concerns about any disruption to a safe and productive living and learning community.
-We reach out to students quickly and make sure they connect with the resources useful in their situation.
-We address issues including (but not limited to) situations of self-harm, family difficulties, stress management, mental health concerns, academic performance problems, addictions, Code of Conduct violations, Title IX issues, Clery Act related issues and/or issues of academic integrity (e.g. plagiarism).
+CARES addresses situations that disrupt the safe and productive living and learning community, including, but not limited to, self-harm, family difficulties, stress management, mental health concerns, addictions, Code of Conduct violations, Title IX issues, Clery Act related issues and/or issues of academic integrity (e.g. plagiarism).

 For a list of policies and laws related to the types of issues that CARES helps address, please review the Policies and Procedures page.

 Making a complaint allows you to bring something you're aware of that you don't think is right to the attention of the right people.
 This may be anything from parking issues to faculty conduct to building maintenance.

 When you fill out a complaint form, it will be forwarded to whichever office on campus is responsible for oversight.
 You may or may not receive a written response, but your complaint will be considered.

 An appeal is a formal request asking for a change in a decision that has been made.
 Appeals occur after an action has been taken against a person that the person believes is unfair or a violation of their rights